elixir-lang/elixir-lang.github.com/_posts/2022-10-05-my-future-with-elixir-set-theoretic-types.markdown

 ---
 layout: post
-title: My Future with Elixir: set-theoretic types
+title: "My Future with Elixir: set-theoretic types"
 author: José Valim
 category: Announcements
 excerpt: We announce and explore the possibilities for bringing set-theoretic types into Elixir.